MikeKovarik/node-web-streams-adapter/README.md

 # node-web-streams-adapter

-Use the new Web Streams API built on top of Node Streams
+Use the new Web Streams API built on top of Node Streams.

+But this is rather a basic shim more than a polyfill.

+## Work in progress

+So far only the `ReadableStream`'s basic implementation's done.

+Help and PRs are welcomed!

 ## Installation